Cathedral of Saint John the Baptist (Charleston, South Carolina): Pipe organ

 The pipe organ is located in the rear gallery of the upper church.
 It is a Bedient pipe organ from Lincoln, Nebraska.
 It is a model Opus 22, mechanical action instrument with two manuals, 26 stops and 32 ranks.
 It was originally installed in Christ Church Episcopal Cathedral in Louisville, Kentucky in 1986.

-After the archdiocese bought the organ, its builder, Gene Bedient, reinstalled in St. John the Baptist Cathedral in 1995.
-The Bedient pipe organ replaced an Opus 139 pipe organ from the Ernest M. Skinner Co., that was installed in the cathedral in 1903.
+After the diocese bought the organ, its builder, Gene Bedient, reinstalled in St. John the Baptist Cathedral in 1995.
+The Bedient pipe organ replaced an Opus 139 pipe organ from the Ernest M. Skinner Co., that was installed in 1903.